10 Best Supplements for Anxiety: Buyer’s Guide

 Dosages for multivitamins will vary, as will the number of vitamins and minerals in them.
 Never take more than the recommended dosage, and always confirm that the ingredients won’t interact with other medications.
 Centrum, Rainbow Light, and Olly all offer comprehensive multivitamin and mineral supplements you can purchase for $10-$20.

 Vitamin D is another naturally occurring compound in your body.
 It’s necessary for bone, brain, and immune health.
 In addition, studies show that it has a direct impact on improving mood in people suffering from anxiety.
-When choosing vitamins for anxiety, vitamin D has proven effective.
+When choosing vitamins for anxiety, vitamin D supplements have proven effective.

 If your vitamin D levels are low, you could have difficulty regulating your moods.
 The impact on anxiety is likely due to Vitamin D’s effect on serotonin production.
 Older adults and those in colder climates typically suffer the most, which is why supplements can be so beneficial.